elunna/nerfhack-changelog/README.md

 * Greased items can't be disarmed with a bullwhip
 * Greased items are harder to steal
 * Glib hands makes applying any item except towels drop them
-* Towels can be used to remove grease from specific objects
+* Towels can be used to remove grease from specific objects (with the risk that they in turn become greased)
 * Grease can be washed off towels by wetting them
 * Greased towels now operate the same way that cursed towels do